Apply for a Grant

 At The Jewish Fund we know non-profit organizations are working hard to serve their clients and be a benefit to their communities.
 Our goal is to ensure we provide a clear picture of our priorities and processes, ensuring organizations have the best chance of success with their grant request and can move forward with the important business of enhancing the quality of life in metropolitan Detroit.

 Please review the information provided below carefully before submitting a Letter of Intent.

-The next submission deadline for Letters of Intent (May 2022 cycle) will be in October 2021.
-The official date will be set in mid-late summer.
-Please check back here for updates.
+The next submission deadline for Letters of Intent (May 2022 cycle) will be November 4, 2022.

 - Before You Apply

 - Robert Sosnick Award of Excellence

 - Check in With Our Staff

 - Start Your Application